bobjacobsen/OlcbChecker/ChecksToAdd.md

  - ACDI should check that the user space is writable, goes to SNIP, reads back
     - Also can be used as a general memory write checks
+    - But isn't SNIP supposed to be constant between reboots?

  - Train Control checks subsection 11 needs a detailed plan